 Fuels Affected: Electricity

-Decision/Action Type: Retrofit (RET)
+Decision/Action Type: Retrofit

 Program Delivery Type: Prescriptive

 Deemed Savings Type: Look-up tables

 Savings Methodology: Energy modeling

 Measure Description

 This measure, commonly referred to as a guest room energy management (GREM) system, captures the potential energy and demand savings resulting from occupancy sensor control of HVAC and lighting in unoccupied hotel/motel guest rooms.
 Hotel and motel guest room occupancy schedules are highly variable, and guests often leave HVAC equipment and lighting on when they leave the room.
 Installation of occupancy controls can reduce the unnecessary energy consumption in unoccupied guest rooms.
 Savings have also been developed for the use of this measure in college dormitories.